Flesland Air Station

 Flesland Air Station (Flesland flystasjon) was a military air base situated at Flesland in Bergen, Norway.
 Part of the Royal Norwegian Air Force (RNoAF), it shares a 2990 m runway with Bergen Airport, Flesland.
-The air station has since 1999 had a mobilization status and is only manned with six employees.
-Its main structure is an subterranean hangar with space for 25 fighter jets.
+The air station has since 1999 had a mobilization status and is only staffed by six employees.
+Its main structure is a subterranean hangar with space for 25 fighter jets.

 Construction began in 1952 and the following year the North Atlantic Treaty Organization (NATO) issued grants for a long runway.
 The facility cost 70 million Norwegian krone and opened on 14 September 1954.
 Flesland was never the permanent base of any squadrons.
 Its role was intended as a forward operating base for the United States Air Force (USAF) in case the Cold War turned hot.
 From about 1966 Flesland became a forward storage facility for nuclear warheads, which could be moved to the air station in case of war.
-From 1985 the became operational as a collocated operating base, with supplies and facilities for USAF aircraft.
+From 1985 it became operational as a collocated operating base, with supplies and facilities for USAF aircraft.
 Flesland Air Station was gradually mothballed during the 1990s.